r-pufky/docs/xen/vms/steam-7-days-to-die.md

 serveradmin.xml does not exist by default in game saves, and needs to be created.
 A template is here: [LINK](steam-7-days-to-die/serveradmin.xml)
+* It might be pertinient to link directories to home directory.

 Disable Insecure Services